 Reviewers agreed overwhelmingly that no other guns save DeVilbiss auto sprayers could compare to the control and consistency the Fuji offers.
 It complements a painter who really knows what they’re doing!

 Fuji is a Canadian company with excellent customer service.
 They’ll troubleshoot issues with you, and previous buyers were especially impressed with how quickly the company responded to inquiries.
 The manual also has a very helpful section full of troubleshooting tips, thinning charts, and other advice.

-It’s designed to be used with a HVLP turbine sprayer, so you won’t be able to use it with a standard air compressor.
+The Fuji T75G designed to be used with an HVLP turbine sprayer, so you won’t be able to use it with a standard air compressor.
 This is definitely for folks who already have a pro-grade or high-end DIYer’s turbine setup.

 You have to clean everything carefully for the best results, including the seals.
 That’s true of any high-end gun.
 However, the seals on this one can definitely get leakier than others when they get paint on them.
 Keep them greased and clean them well!